- Home ▼

 On 21 March 2019, eight days before the scheduled departure date, the EU offered to delay Brexit until 22 May if MPs approve the deal that has been negotiated.
 If they could not, a no-deal Brexit would happen on 12 April.

 On 11 April, the EU allowed a “flexible extension” to 31 October 2019.
-Boris Johnson, the new prime minister, has vowed to leave the EU by that date “do or die”, but still aims to negotiate a new deal with the EU.
+Boris Johnson, who took over as prime minister in July, had vowed to leave the EU by that date “do or die”, having negotiated a new deal with the EU.
+However on 28 October 2019, the EU agreed to extend Brexit again, this time to 31 January 2020.

 Our Brexit pages provide news and guidance on all aspects of the UK’s exit from the EU.